15 foods that are bad for your cat

 🚨 If you think your cat has eaten or ingested something poisonous, call the ASPCA National Animal Poison Control Center immediately at 1-888-426-4435.

 - Alcohol.
+Cats have a very low tolerance for alcohol.
 This may seem like a given, but it’s important to keep the booze away from cats as it can cause vomiting, diarrhea, central nervous system depression, difficulty breathing, tremors, and abnormal blood acidity if ingested.

 - Avocado.
 According to the Pet Poison Hotline, avocado does contain a toxin called persin, but cats are rarely affected by it and can likely handle it in small quantities.
 (Persin is extremely toxic to birds and large animals like cows, sheep, and horses.)
 With that being said, the greater risk posed with avocado consumption in cats is pancreatitis due to excess fat consumption.
 The large middle seed also poses a choking hazard.